UBODA-DEV/Game2D/README.md

 # Game2D
 2D Adventure Game
 A simple 2D game engine built in Java as a learning project.
 This game features basic player movement controls using the WASD keys and implements a game loop with consistent frame rate.

-Project Overview
+Project Overview:

 This repository contains my journey learning Java programming through game development.
 I'm using this project to understand core Java concepts such as:

 Object-oriented programming
 Event handling